 avoid tight clothing the first few days when possible (especially skinny jeans + tight, strappy shoes). denim is a stiff material that can cause the legs to fade faster than they normally should. another example, tight sports bras worn daily can cause some fading along strap lines. the best way to avoid tighter clothing rubbing that top layer of skin off is to moisturize your skin before getting dressed.

 the more you shave, the faster the color fades so keep shaving to a minimum (or schedule a body waxing appointment a few days prior to your airbrush tan appointment to avoid shaving)

 avoid long hot showers or baths. it will fade your color extremely fast. keep your showers luke warm + keep them to only a few minutes.
 You will want to stay away from heavy body scrubs, harsh soaps/cleansers.
 Always, always, always pat dry.

 keep it simple. the more you scrub, the more toners, cleansers, etc you use, the faster your face + neck will fade. we do offer complimentary face/neck touchups throughout the life of your tan (7 days)!

-use a fragrance free, alcohol free, petroleum free moisturizer throughout the week.
-We do offer an incredible moisturizer at the studio if you can’t find one.
-You will want to avoid heavy oils on the skin like coconut oil or baby oil.
+use a fragrance/alcohol free moisturizer throughout the week.
+You will need to avoid heavy oils on the skin like coconut oil or baby oil.